RawanYaghmour/Adventure-Quest-RPG/README.md

 ## Enjoy Your Adventure Quest RPG!
 Embark on epic battles and see if you can defeat the monsters in this thrilling console RPG game!

+## 🧪 XUnit Tests
+# Attack Method Tests:

+✅ Verify that the Attack method correctly reduces the health of the target (enemy) when the player attacks.
+✅ Verify that the Attack method correctly reduces the health of the target (player) when the enemy attacks.

+# Battle Outcome Tests:

+✅ Assert that the winner's health is greater than zero after winning the battle.